Pier-Two/Lantern/README.md

 # Lantern

-Lantern is a console application that runs a fully peer-to-peer (P2P) consensus light client for Ethereum.
+Lantern is a light client for Ethereum that can track consensus in a fully peer-to-peer manner.
 This project has received funding from the Ethereum Foundation for improving censorship resistance and decentralising access to Ethereum.

 ## Prerequisites